Nowhere in the world offers such a variety of scenery, culture, wildlife and adventure.

 Rovos Rail Itinerary: Cape Town to Pretoria

 The journey begins in Cape Town, cradled by the imposing bulk of Table Mountain, Devil’s Peak and Lion’s Head.
 After weaving its way through the scenic winelands of the Cape, the train reaches Worcester in the Hex River Valley before climbing 750 metres up the face of the escarpment, followed by four long tunnels.
 High tea is served in the lounge and observation cars during the afternoon, allowing you to admire the views whilst receiving five-star service.
 Disembark at Matjiesfontein for an opportunity to stroll through the authentic Victorian village and visit the museum.
 The journey passes through the haunting barrenness of the Great Karoo, whilst dinner is served in the dining cars.
 The train stops during the night to ensure a peaceful sleep.

 The second day begins with breakfast in the dining car, arriving in Kimberley after lunch for a tour of the city, Diamond Mine Museum and the world’s largest manmade excavation, the Big Hole.
 Lesser Flamingos can be spotted as the train passes a shallow lake before continuing to Klerksdorp.

-The final day is an uninterrupted journey through the goldfields of the Witwatersrand, arriving around Pretoria at midday, although times can vary due to delays and signalling issues which are not uncommon.
+The final day is an uninterrupted journey through the goldfields of the Witwatersrand, arriving around Pretoria at 5pm, although times can vary due to delays and signalling issues which are not uncommon.